iterative/dvc.org/static/docs/commands-reference/push.md

 ```

 With the first `dvc push` we specified a stage in the middle of the pipeline
-while using `--with-deps`.
-This started with the named stage and searched
+(`matrix-train.p.dvc`) while using `--with-deps`.
+DVC started with that DVC-file
-backwards through the pipeline for data files to upload.
-Because the stage named
+and searched backwards through the pipeline for data files to upload.
+Because
-`model.p.dvc` occurs later in the pipeline its data was not uploaded.
+the `model.p.dvc` stage occurs later in the pipeline, its data was not pushed.

-Later we ran `dvc push` specifying the stage `model.p.dvc`, and its data was
+Then we ran `dvc push` specifying the last stage, `model.p.dvc`, and its data
-uploaded.
-And finally we ran `dvc push` then `dvc status` with no options to
+was uploaded.
+Finally, we ran `dvc push` and `dvc status` with no options to
-show that all data had been uploaded.
+double check that all data had been uploaded.

 ## Examples: What happens in the cache

 Let's take a detailed look at what happens to the DVC cache as you run an
 experiment in a local workspace and push data to a remote cache.
 To set the
-stage consider having created a workspace that contains some code and data, and
+example consider having created a workspace that contains some code and data,
-having created a remote cache.
-In this section we'll show the cache of a very
+and having created a remote cache.
+In this section we'll show the cache of a
-simple project, but the details of this project does not matter so much as what
+very simple project, but the details of this project does not matter so much as
-happens in the caches as data is pushed.
+what happens in the caches as data is pushed.

 Some work has been performed in the local workspace, and it contains new data to
 upload to the shared remote cache.
 When running `dvc status --cloud` the report